ltsochev-dev/movie-watchlist/README.md

 You are free to use any parts of the code as you see fit.

+## Demo

+A working demo could be found here.
+You'll have to sign with your google account for the time being. https://movie-backlog-aee61.web.app/

 ## Installation

 Before installation, keep in mind that you need to have a Firebase account credentials.